 When it comes to SNK's many, many franchises the largest and most well-known is easily the King of Fighters series, but right behind that is the Samurai Shodown series, known as Samurai Spirits in Japan.
 Even when the first game debuted back in 1993 it's focus on slow-paced, weapon-focused combat made it different and memorable to fans of fighting games.
 SamSho, as it's called by its fans, has many memorable characters but it's two most identifiable characters are easily the crazy-haired ronin Haohmaru and the cute miko Nakoruru.
 While Haohmaru is a loved character, Nakoruru has been given some titles all to herself, one of which was the 2002 PC & Dreamcast visual novel Nakoruru ~Ano Hito Kara no Okurimono~/~The Gift From That Person~.
 Along with the visual novel came an OVA production that I actually talked a little about back during my non-review of the Xevious movie, specifically how distributor Groove Corporation's supposed runaway CEO/producer/etc. screwed over the company's titles, including Nakoruru.
 Effectively, this is an unfinished OVA production that obviously ends on a cliffhanger, but aside from that was this OVA even worth it in the first place?

 That being said, the biggest drawback is that it is an unfinished production.
-Apparently, this OVA was originally planned to be 13 episodes long, but budget constraints forced the OVA down to two episodes; simply going off of that it makes one wonder how much content was put into this first episode, since it starts off in the winter, but after only about 10 minutes all of the snow disappears and it seems to just start taking place in the spring out of nowhere.
-The bigger problem comes from Groove Corporation's troubles, where one of the bigwigs supposedly took all of the production materials for the company's titles and ran off, leaving Groove Corporation with nothing and forcing the company to go out of business.
+Apparently, this OVA was originally planned to be 13 episodes long, but budget constraints forced the OVA down to two episodes.
+Simply going off of that it makes one wonder how much content was put into this first episode, since it starts off in the winter, but after only about 10 minutes all of the snow disappears and it seems to just start taking place in the spring out of nowhere.
+The bigger problem comes from Groove Corporation's troubles, which left the company with nothing and forcing it to go out of business.
 Because of this, the Nakoruru OVA never received its second episode, and the cliffhanger the first episode leaves off at (Nakoruru is unconscious on a cliff side and Mizuki is laughing maniacally) is never resolved.
 Pretty much you have to play the game to see the whole story, and since it never received an English translation, official or otherwise, that's pretty hard for non-Japanese fans to do.
 While I do feel that a second episode would have been rushed due to the fact that 13 episodes-worth of content had to be condensed into only two it still sucks to see it never made, leaving the OVA unfinished.

 Being a production that's all about Nakoruru, it would be sacrilege to not have Harumi Ikoma voice Nakoruru, as she has done since the beginning as well as voicing Charlotte from SamSho and Blue Mary & King from KOF, and thankfully Ikoma is in this OVA, bringing us the usual Nakoruru voice that fans have come to remember.
 Likewise, Keiko Kamitani voices Rimururu and Kyoko Hikami voices Rera like they do in the games.
 Ayako Kawasumi (Saber from Fate/stay night and Fate/Zero and Kaori Misaka from both Kanon animes) voices Manari well, complete with a short singing number in the middle of the OVA, and Takehito Koyasu voices Yantamuu in his more traditional-sounding voice rather than his more highly-used deeper voice.
 Overall, it's a well-done group of performances that focused on keeping the original game voices intact.